-- · Addressing performance gaps in the current levels of service - · Providing for the development of additional facilities to meet demand - · Meeting increases in levels of service - · Providing new technologies or innovations to improve efficiency/sustainability
+- Addressing performance gaps in the current levels of service - · Providing for the development of additional facilities to meet demand - Meeting increases in levels of service - Providing new technologies or innovations to improve efficiency/sustainability

-Key new capital requirements relating to property & building assets are set out in Table 13-21 below.
+Key new capital requirements relating to property & building assets are set out in Table 13-18 below.

-New Assets Driver SDC New Asset Requirements Estimated Quantity Timing Property purchase to meet strategic needs \$500,000 per year (provisional sum for opportunistic purchases) From 2021/22 Increased LOS Darfield and Lincoln Library Solar Panel Installations Solar Panels at each building 2025/26 District Wide Council Facilities security improvements Opsec report recommendations 2021-2024 Growth and Rolleston HQ Office Furniture \$36,000 per year (provisional sum for new staff) From 2021/22 Demand Commercial Investment Opportunities \$5M per year (provisional sum for investment opportunities) From 2021/22
+New Assets Driver SDC New Asset Requirements Estimated Quantity Timing Property purchase to meet strategic needs \$750,000 per year (provisional sum for strategic purchases) 2027-2033 In average of LOC Darfield and Lincoln Library Solar Panel Installations Solar Panels at each building 2027 - 2028 Increased LOS District Wide Council Facilities security improvements Continuing operational security programme 2024 - 2033 Rolleston HQ Bi cultural improvements Upgrade to Council Chambers and entrance 2024 Growth and Rolleston HQ Extension Construction of new pod 2024/25 Demand Whata Rau Construction of new facility 2024-2026

-Table 13-21: Property & Buildings New Assets Requirements
+Table 13-18: Property & Buildings New Assets Requirements

 As well as the properties planned for extension or development there may be opportunities that arise during the planning period to acquire land or buildings that will meet future needs not yet identified.
 It is therefore prudent to ensure sufficient funds are available for acquisition when opportunities are presented.
-To this end a budget of \$500,000 is provided in each year from 2021 to enable opportunistic land/property purchases to be achieved.
+To this end a budget of \$750,000 is provided in each year from 2024 to enable opportunistic land/property purchases to be achieved.